Tendonitis is when a tendon swells (becomes inflamed) after an injury. It can cause joint pain and stiffness, and affect how a tendon moves.

 - support the tendon by wrapping an elastic bandage, tube bandage or soft brace around the area

-Take the bandage or brace off before you go to bed.
+The bandage or brace should not be wrapped tight.
+Take it off before you go to bed.

-When you can move the injured area without pain, keep moving the area so that the joint does not become stiff.
+When you can move the injured area without pain, keep moving it so the joint does not become stiff.

 To help prevent further injury or pain, try to avoid: